-If you would like to experience this bodywork please feel free to
+If you would like to experience this bodywork from me instead, please feel free to

 “I was fortunate enough to find Chula as my prenatal massage therapist.
 I am also a bodyworker, and so appreciate a knowledgeable, effective bodyworker.
 Chula is not only both of those, but also very professional.
 Chula worked on me at the end of my first pregnancy, and so when i was pregnant again this last year, I couldn’t wait to call her again.
 I can’t begin to express the amount of gratitude I have for her!
 She helped me so much with extreme pains I experienced during my pregnancy.
 Her understanding of the body and her ability to apply that knowledge make her a wonderful therapist.

 If you are interested in taking one of my classes, you can view the 2018 schedule by clicking here and email me to register.